-Tampa Asset Protection Attorney
+Tampa Asset Protection Lawyer

 The legal process of asset protection allows people to structure their assets, such as real estate, investments, and businesses in such a way that it makes it much more difficult for creditors to collect on them.
-Florida law provides significant protections to residents for a variety of different assets, so if you have questions about your own property, it is critical to retain an experienced Tampa asset protection attorney who can help you plan your estate.
+Florida law provides significant protections to residents for a variety of different assets, so if you have questions about your own property, it is critical to retain an experienced Tampa asset protection lawyer who can help you plan your estate.

 Florida Homestead Exemption

 Florida’s Constitution states that real property classified as a homestead is exempt from forced sale in order to satisfy creditors.
 However, this protection only applies to homesteads that are:

 - Located outside of a municipality and 160 acres or less in size; or

 - Located within a municipality and no more than one-half acre in size.

 To ensure that his or her property qualifies as a homestead, a person must: